-The 65 structures in the region which are in poor condition are prioritized by the ConnectRVA 2045 plan as bridge replacement/rehabilitation needs.
+Exhibit 23: NHS Structurally Deficient Bridges in the Richmond Region The 65 structures in the region which are in poor condition are prioritized by the ConnectRVA 2045 plan as bridge replacement/ rehabilitation needs.

-The technical report highlights the structures and the elements of those structures identified in poor condition.
+Technical Report C: Richmond Regional Structural Inventory & Assessment Report 2020 highlights the structures and the elements of those structures identified in poor condition.
 The report also documents the Commonwealth's State of Good Repair (SGR) Prioritization Process Methodology for replacement and rehabilitation of structurally deficient state and locally owned bridges as adopted by the Commonwealth Transportation Board (CTB).
-Of the 65 total structurally deficient bridges, only the 15 that are classified as part of the National Highway System (NHS) as shown on Exhibit 23 are included as part of the ConnectRVA 2045 Universe of Projects, and include the following:
+Of the 65 total structurally deficient bridges, only the 14 that are classified as part of the National Highway System (NHS) as shown on Exhibit 23 are included as part of the ConnectRVA 2045 Universe of Projects, and include the following:

 - 1. U.S. 1 over Ashton Creek

-- 2. I-64 east and west-bound at Airport Drive
+- 2. I-64 east and westbound at Airport Drive

 - 3. I-195 at VA-197 (Westwood Avenue) and CSX Rail

 - 4. Parham Road over CSX Rail

-- 5. US-60 east-bound over Toe Ink Swamp
+- 5. US-60 eastbound over Toe Ink Swamp

 - 6. Broad Street over I-95

+- 7. Cary Street over I-195 and CSX Rail